 At Orca Scan, we’ve created a solution that allows care providers to track all formats of Unique Device Identification (UDI) barcodes in one single scan.

 All Medical Devices sold in the US, EU and China must carry a Unique Device Identification (UDI) barcode.
-UDI barcodes are the global standard, introduced by Governments to protect patients around the world.
+UDI barcodes are the global standard, introduced by Governments to protect patients around the world with transparency.

 A UDI barcode allows every medical device to be tracked across the entire supply chain, from initial manufacture to its use with a patient.